Even though metal is a fundamental element in the construction aspect, it’s vulnerable to rust.

 Let’s first get started with some important key pointers for choosing the appropriate sandpaper for sanding metals.
 Cause I believe that’s the most critical first step with no room for mistake.

-Choosing the appropriate Metal sandpaper type and grit
+Metal sandpaper type and grit

 But, why does this matter?